 This post is all about the difference between Bank Rate and MSF Rate.
 Let us understand it together.

 |Basis for Comparison||Bank Rate||MSF Rate|

-|Meaning||Bank Rate is a discount rate at which the commercial banks and the financial institutions borrows loan from the central bank.||MSF Rate stands for Marginal Standing Facility is a rate at which the commercial banks borrow funds overnight from the central bank.|
+|Meaning||Bank Rate is a discount rate at which RBI grants long term loans to commercial banks.||MSF Rate is a rate at which the commercial banks borrow funds overnight from the central bank.|

-|Eligibility||All commercial banks and financial institutions.||All Scheduled Commercial Banks (SCBs) having their current account and Subsidiary General Ledger (SGL) with an RBI.|
+|Eligibility||All commercial banks.||All Scheduled Commercial Banks (SCBs) having their current account and Subsidiary General Ledger (SGL) with an RBI.|

-|Pledging Security||The loan can be raised without pledging the securities.||The loan is given against security within the limits of SLR and up to a certain percentage of NDTL.|
+|Collateral||The loan can be raised without pledging the securities.||The loan is given against security within the limits of SLR and up to a certain percentage of NDTL.|